pedromaltez/pf-react/README.md

 #### `npm start`

 This will open up our test application in your browser.
-(Be warned - the application is broker and you will be tasked with fixing it)
+(Be warned - the application is broken and you will be tasked with fixing it)

 This README contains a series of tasks, which involve fixing bugs and adding features to this demo application.